fisharebest/webtrees/readme.txt

 languages directory.
 This change log is named LANG_CHANGELOG.txt.
 All changes to the English language files are recorded here.

-If you make a new translation of PhpGedView or update another translation, and would like to contribute it to the community please post your language files and your index/lang_settings.php file to the Patches section of the SourceForge project site at http://www.sourceforge.net/projects/phpgedview
+If you make a new translation of webtrees or update another translation, and would like to contribute it to the community please post your language files and your index/lang_settings.php file to the Patches section of the SourceForge project site at http://www.sourceforge.net/projects/webtrees

 -------------------------------------------------------
 NON-STANDARD GEDCOM CODES

 The GEDCOM 5.5 standard has a defined set of codes.
-You can read the specification online at http://www.PhpGedView.net/ged551-5.pdf  Part of the standard allows for genealogy software to define their own codes, and requests that they begin with an "_" underscore.
+You can read the specification online at http://www.webtrees.net/ged551-5.pdf  Part of the standard allows for genealogy software to define their own codes, and requests that they begin with an "_" underscore.

-When PhpGedView comes across a tag that is not defined it will display an error message.
+When webtrees comes across a tag that is not defined it will display an error message.
 You can disable these error messages by setting
-$HIDE_GEDCOM_ERRORS=true; in the gedcom configuration settings.
-PhpGedView can also be customized to work with these codes by adding them to the facts array in a new language file named extra.en.php.
+$HIDE_GEDCOM_ERRORS=true; in the gedcom configuration settings.  webtrees can also be customized to work with these codes by adding them to the facts array in a new language file named extra.en.php.
 If you add it to the English facts file you should also add it to the other facts language files you are